KeremAltaylar/Stringillum/README.md

   * One side of the each curve is connected in the middle, other sides are distributed towards the width and height
   * Center of the curves are dynamically changing its location with _Mouse_

 This work has also sound.
 3 chord drone sample is recorded by me in Ableton.
 I use the reverb class of the P5.sound Library with long tail.
+Also there is an interactive lowpass filter which is controlled my the mouse location.
 ```javascript
   reverb = new p5.Reverb();
   userStartAudio();